mihirchronicles/mihirchronicles.github.io/content/notes/on-artificial-intelligence.md

 | [_Nvidia_](https://developer.nvidia.com/ai-models) | NVIDIA is at the forefront of generative AI research, launching groundbreaking models like Nemotron-4 340B, Megatron-Turing NLG 530B, NVLM 1.0, StyleGAN, GauGAN, eDiff-I, and many more.
 These generative models are pre-trained for efficient enterprise application development. |

 ## AI log
 - **AI Prototyping**: AI prototyping is changing the way product teams work.
 Instead of spending weeks or months waiting for a feature to ship, you can build a prototype and get immediate feedback.
 Ship an internal tool in a day and see if it actually solves a problem.
 Sketch a mockup on a whiteboard and turn it into an app the same day.
-1) v0 for beautiful designs.
-2) Bolt for quick prototypes using design specs.
-3) Replit for internal or data-driven tools.
-4) Lovable for building production apps.
     - <details>
         <summary><strong>Build a prototype from Figma design or a screenshot using Bolt</strong></summary>
         <br>